ConnorFriday-code/ClickerGameProjectTwo/README.md

 * [jshint](https://jshint.com/)

-Used to find errors and help correct them in my js.
+Used to find errors and help correct them in my JS.

 ### Media/Content